awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 1. Choose **Create**\.

 After the system finishes setting up Change Manager for your organization, it displays a summary of your deployments\.
 This summary information includes the name of the permissions policy that was created for the job function you configured\.
 For example, `AWS-QuickSetup-SSMChangeMgr-DBAdminInvocationRole`\.
-Make a note of this policy name and attach it to the IAM user or groups who will perform this job function\.
+Make a note of this policy name and attach it to the users, groups, or IAM roles who will perform this job function\.
 For information about attaching IAM policies, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.

 **Note**
 Quick Setup uses AWS CloudFormation StackSets to deploy your configurations\.
 You can also view information about a completed deployment configuration in the AWS CloudFormation console\.
 For information about StackSets, see [Working with AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) in the *AWS CloudFormation User Guide*\.